 - SIP MESSAGE request routed to the MCVideo client containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-location-info+xml" and includes an XML body containing a Location root element containing a Configuration element.
-Such requests are known as "SIP MESSAGE request for location report configuration" in the present document; and
+Such requests are known as "SIP MESSAGE request for location report configuration" in the present document;

 - SIP MESSAGE request routed to the MCVideo client containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-location-info+xml" and includes an XML body containing a Location root element containing a Request element.
-Such requests are known as "SIP MESSAGE request for location report request" in the present document.
+Such requests are known as "SIP MESSAGE request for location report request" in the present document;

 - SIP MESSAGE requests routed to the originating participating MCVideo function with the Request-URI set to the public service identity of the participating MCVideo function and containing a Content-Type header field set to "application/vnd.3gpp.mcvideo-info+xml" and includes an XML body containing a <mcvideoinfo> root element with a <mcvideo-Params> element containing an <anyExt> element with the <request-type> element set to a value of "group-selection-change-request" or with the <response-type> element set to a value of "group-selection-change-response".
 Such requests are known as "SIP MESSAGE request for group-selection-change for originating participating MCVideo function";